Production Properties - Control Send Devices - Network

 Add LF?
 If Reply Messages are to be terminated by LF (Hex 0A) then this checkbox should be selected, which is not the default setting.

-Video Projectors: Several makes of video projectors support Telnet control for features such as opening and closing the shutter, although in the documentation these commands may be defined as Video Mute Off and Video Mute On.
-Projectors we have investigated all use the same Telnet commands and even the same Telnet port, and the reason for this is that they all appear to use PJLink or PJNet software, although it's difficult to find any direct references to this software.
+Video Projectors: Several makes of video projectors support network control for features such as opening and closing the shutter, although in the documentation these commands may be defined as Video Mute Off and Video Mute On.
+Projectors we have investigated all use the same network commands and even the same network port, and the reason for this is that they all appear to use PJLink or PJNet software, although it's difficult to find any direct references to this software.

 Powering ON the Video Projector: Note that SCS will not automatically power on the video projector, so for PJLink or PJNet devices we recommend you initially send the appropriate Control Send message to power on the projector.
 For PJLink this is %1POWR 1 (note the single space after POWR), and for PJNet this is the command C00.

-Powering OFF the Video Projector: Powering off a video projector usually requires you to confirm the action, and this applies also when using the Telnet PJNet command C02 - you need to send it twice.
-The easiest way to do this using a Telnet Control Send Cue is to specify the ASCII message C02 in two consecutive lines.
+Powering OFF the Video Projector: Powering off a video projector usually requires you to confirm the action, and this applies also when using the network PJNet command C02 - you need to send it twice.
+The easiest way to do this using a Network Control Send Cue is to specify the ASCII message C02 in two consecutive lines.

 Device Map Buttons